So Sir Nicholas Andrew Serota is quitting as director of the Tate, to become the new Chair of Arts Council England in September.

 This will leave a vacancy that has to be filled and that can start the transfer carousel rolling.
 As the person filling that post will most likely leave another Art institution with an open vacancy that has to be filled and so on.

 Who are the women that could possibly fill these posts.

-Frances Morris, director of Tate Modern she is the gallery’s first British and first woman director. er appointment as director was announced in January 2016.
+Frances Morris, director of Tate Modern she is the gallery’s first British and first woman director appointment as director was announced in January 2016.
 She first joined the gallery as a curator in 1987, became the head of displays at Tate Modern when it opened in 2000, and became the director of the international art collection in 2006.
-Before that she wored at the Arnolfini is an international arts centre and gallery in Bristol.
+Before that she worked at the Arnolfini is an international arts center and gallery in Bristol.

 Iwona Blazwick, director of Whitechapel Art Gallery.